 When can you start wearing normal underwear after birth?

-Many people opt to wear postpartum underwear for the first four to six weeks after giving birth, as these types of underwear help absorb more liquids.
+Many people opt to wear postpartum underwear for the first four to six weeks after giving birth, as it helps absorb more fluid.
 The timing depends on many factors, such as the type of birth (vaginal or cesarean), the recovery needed for the vulva and vagina in the case of a vaginal birth, and the amount of bleeding.

 There is no ‘right timing.’
 It's common for postpartum women to use the typical postpartum mesh underwear for a week or two before transitioning to wearing pads with regular underwear.